rohit123-rawat/Personal-Budget-Tracker/README.md

 1. Navigate to the right directory where your project will be locally saved

-2. Clone this repository and move to `Personal-Budget-Tracker` directory
+2. Clone this repository and move to the `Personal-Budget-Tracker` directory

    ```sh
    git clone https://github.com/rohit123-rawat/Personal-Budget-Tracker.git